ekant1999/Instructor-Assistant/markdown_evaluation/README.md

 This benchmark does not compare raw markdown strings directly.
 Instead it:

-1. runs both extraction systems
+1. runs the selected extraction systems
 2. normalizes their outputs into a common JSON schema
 3. scores them against gold annotations when gold exists
 4. always reports intrinsic markdown quality metrics even when gold is missing